lanceman2/quickstream/README.md

 Run ./configure

-That will generate a make file, "config.make".
+That will generate a very small make file, "config.make".
 You can edit the generated file to change your installation PREFIX, and other options.

 ### make